ardamavi/Vocalization-Sign-Language-iOS/README.md

 # Vocalization Sign Language iOS
-### By Arda Mavi
+### By Arda Mavi & Zeynep Dikle

 Vocalization sign language iOS App with deep learning.

+### The under construction!
+### Coming Soon!

 In this project we create iOS app for our [Vocalize Sign Language](https://github.com/ardamavi/Vocalize-Sign-Language) project using CoreML with Swift.

-## The under construction!

-For more details of `Deep Learning` model, look up our `Vocalize Sign Language` project: [github.com/ardamavi/Vocalize-Sign-Language](https://github.com/ardamavi/Vocalize-Sign-Language)
+For more details of `Deep Learning` model, look up our [Vocalize-Sign-Language](https://github.com/ardamavi/Vocalize-Sign-Language) project.

 In this project we use our own [Sign Language Digits Dataset](https://github.com/ardamavi/Sign-Language-Digits-Dataset).

-### Important Notes:
+## Important Notes:
 - Install necessary modules with `sudo pip3 install -r requirements.txt` command.
+### Versions of used modules:
-- Used Swift Version: 4.0
+- Swift: 4.0
-- Used XCode Version: 9.2
+- XCode: 9.2
-- Used iOS Version: 11.2.6
+- iOS: 11.2.6
-- Used coremltools Version: 0.8
+- coremltools: 0.8
-- Used Keras Version: 2.1.5
+- Keras: 2.1.5
-- Used TensorFlow Version: 1.1.0
+- TensorFlow: 1.1.0